rmcmillan34/edge-journal/docs/USAGE.md

 ### Dashboard
 - Go to `/dashboard` for KPIs, equity curve, and calendar.
-- The calendar indicates presence of journal entries and unreviewed trades.
+- The calendar indicates presence of journal entries (blue dot) and attachment counts (×N), and colors days green/red by PnL.
+- Toggle “Hide weekends” to switch between 7‑day and 5‑day calendar views; preference is remembered.

 ### Trades
 - Go to `/trades` to view imported or manually created trades.